matteomollano/AES-Image-Encryption/README.md

 6. Activate the Flask Virtual Environment by running `. flask/bin/activate` in the terminal. <br>
 Use `deactivate` to exit the environment.

+7. Install the Crypto library for this project using `pip install pycryptodome`

-7. Type `flask run` in the terminal to run the project. <br>
+8. Type `flask run` in the terminal to run the project. <br>
 Use `flask run --debug` to run the app in debug mode (This is so you don't have to re-run the app each time you make a change to the code).

-8. To view the website, type `127.0.0.1:5000` into a browser of your choice.
+9. To view the website, type `127.0.0.1:5000` into a browser of your choice.
 This will take you to the home page of the website.